Breazile/MandoPuterPi/README.md

 ### 2. Solder the LCD

 Solder the display to the Raspberry Pi according to the diagram below (not all display pins are used).
-Depending upon how you intend to power your Pi, you may not need the 40 pin header.
+Depending upon how you intend to power your Pi, you may not need a 40 pin header.
 Both the displays are the same, so the wiring is identical.
 Adafruit has a great [soldering guide](https://learn.adafruit.com/adafruit-guide-excellent-soldering) if you are new to soldering.
 The only thing they did not mention is adding flux to the solder joint first.
 That makes it much easier to make a good solder joint, and you only need to touch the parts for a second or two.

 ![Image](Wiring.png)